nwmaker/reactplay/README.md

 ## comps: navbar

 * Add the reponsive navbar using media query.
 How to know the device or browser's width?
-It is a hard-code width in CSS now.
+The width is hard-coded in CSS now.
 * Add collapsable nav bar
 ```
 yarn add font-awesome